gigadjo/incus-deploy/README.md

   - storage: local: local_config: source: "/dev/disk/by-id/nvme-QEMU_NVMe_Ctrl_incus_disk3"

-Used to define source for local storage pool.
+Used to define source for local storage pool on every server.
 Can be either a drive, or a directory.

   ### hosts vars :